Kohn-Luttinger-like mechanism for unconventional charge density waves: Introduction

 For strongly interacting systems, another route towards uCDWs is given via an exchange interaction between neighboring spins, which can also induce attractive components in the charge channel.
 This was analysed on the square lattice with respect to Peierls or staggered flux states (a.k.a. bond and current orders) ~\cite{PhysRevB.37.3774,PhysRevB.39.11538,PhysRevB.43.10436,PhysRevB.43.2866,PhysRevB.59.6475,PhysRevLett.90.186401,PhysRevB.68.132501}.
 In the examples above, uCDWs compete with pairing or spin-density-wave (SDW) instabilities.
 Thus, for them to win the competition the effective coupling for uCDWs needs to be larger than for pairing or SDW.
 This can be achieved, for example, via an increased number of fermion flavours which boost the uCDW coupling~\cite{Honerkamp2004p1,Lin2019,Classen2019}, or via multi-orbital/sublattice interference effects which suppress competing SDW and pairing couplings~\cite{PhysRevB.86.121105}.
-It is also possible to engineer such conditions, e.g, in correlated fermion systems with SU($N_f$) flavour symmetry based on ultra-cold atoms~\cite{Cazalilla_2014} or moir\'e heterostructures~\cite{Zhang2021}.
+It is also possible to engineer such conditions, e.g, in correlated fermion systems with SU($N_f$) flavour symmetry based on ultra-cold atoms, which can realize $N\leq 10$ \cite{doi:10.1126/science.1254978,coldatomsSUN,PhysRevX.6.021030,coldatomsSUN1D} and SU($2$)$\times$SU($6$) mixtures~\cite{taie2010realization,Cazalilla_2014}, or moir\'e heterostructures, which can approximately realize SU($4$) symmetry~\cite{Zhang2021}.
+In rare examples, SU($N_f$) with $N_f>2$ also occur in solid state systems \cite{PhysRevB.90.094422}, such as $\alpha$-ZrCl${}_3$ \cite{PhysRevLett.121.097201}.
+Theoretical analyses of Fermi liquid instabilities in SU($N_f$) systems were performed using multiple methods \cite{Honerkamp2004p1,Classen2019,Lin2019}.